SiteMap Close

 The Department of Medicinal Sciences provides mainly lectures, practical training and seminars during the first three years.
 The faculty members of the Department of Medicinal Sciences and Clinical Pharmacy will be responsible for expert pharmaceutical education, aside from other subjects such as social sciences or language cultures, and so on.
 The graduation thesis (Special Practical Training) during the fourth year will be tutorial supported by the faculty members of both departments.

-3. Ideal Students for the Department (Required Skills, Qualifications)
+3. Ideal Students (Required Skills and Qualifications)

 Since the Department of Medicinal Sciences aim to cultivate researchers who play an active role as pharmaceutical professionals, we seek students who are sophisticated and filled with a sense of responsibility to help develop new medicines.
 It goes without saying that students must possess sufficient basic academic abilities.
 In particular, we welcome students who hold a strong interest in such sciences as chemistry, biology, and physics.
 Students are also required to have a basic level of English skills that is good enough to participate actively in this field internationally.